BSChuang/ML-WEBH/index.md

 ### Discussion

-Ideally, our project will successfully categorize posts as ‘fake news’ or ‘not fake news’.
-If we are successful, our project could be used to flag fake news posts on social media for review.
-This would involve some room for error, as fake/real news can use similar phrases.
-Human review would allow for false positives without immediately taking down real posts.
-Finally, our model would help control the spread of fake news and misinformation on social media sites, improving trust by the user.
+Through the use of unsupervised and supervised machine learning algorithms, our project can reliably identify fake news with a cross validated f1-score of 0.93.
+With this success, the results of our project could be used to flag fake news posts on social media for further review.
+This involves some room for error, as our implementation isn’t 100% accurate at labeling fake/real posts.
+To fully utilize these predictions, we recommend adding in an element of human review to allow for false positives without immediately taking down real posts.
+Through this system of flagging and reviewing, our model can be used to help control the spread of fake news and misinformation surrounding Covid-19 on social media sites and improve trust by the user.

-Our main outcome this phase was the production of vectors from our dataset, a process which included some data cleaning and dimensionality reduction using PCA.
-We found success with the K-Means and DBSCAN algorithm, which may also be useful for exploring our results during supervised learning portion of this project.
-In this unsupervised learning portion, the bar charts we generated helped us understand what features are most significant in our dataset.
-In the next phase of our project, we will use similar bar graphs to visualize the output of our classifier.
-We also plan on training our classifiers on the output of our PCA implementation.
-We will also investigate the SVM and random forest algorithms for classification.

 ### References
 How Facebook Is Using AI to Fight COVID-19 Misinformation,